NikKowPHP/social-brain/chapters/chapter-7.md

 This protocol systematically de-risks the entire interaction.
 It calms your own system, establishes a Relatedness reward, and gives the other person the Autonomy to engage without feeling pressured.
 You have successfully broken the silence by sending a clear signal of safety, not a demand for attention.

 ---

+Leo managed to connect with the senior engineer, but in his follow-up email, his enthusiasm and detail got completely lost in a wall of text.
+He had just launched a denial-of-service attack on the engineer's brain, and Maria realized her team didn't just need to connect; they needed a protocol for clarity.

+---
 ### **Neuro-Toolkit: Breaking the Silence**

 **The Core Principle:**